severin-lemaignan/knowledge_core/README.md

 Example
 -------

-This example uses the ROS 2 API (see below), with some Pythonic syntatic sugar:
+This example uses the ROS 2 API (see below), with some Pythonic syntactic sugar:

 ```python